b1ue64/Mobile-Privacy-Tips/README.md

 </h1>

 ⚠️ **Disclaimer:** This will not give you 100% anonymity.
-Your ISP can still see you your data packages <br/> if you want 100% anonymity use a VPN or The Tor relay.
+Your ISP can still see you your data packages <br/> if you want 100% anonymity use a VPN or The Tor relay.<br/>
 This guide will only help with the tracking that you leave on websites.<br/>
 Sorry iOS I can't help you.

 --------------